evadelmas/poisotlab.github.io/tim.md

 Canadian Institute of Ecology & Evolution working group, *Community ecology at the continental scale*, 2014-2015, 14k CAD

 # Academic citizenship

+Member of the *Preprint Governance* Task Force, ASAPbio

+Member of the *Community Engagement and Outreach* working group, DataONE

 Chair of the Open Science section, Ecological Society of America